 Do you really want to start from square one when you get back to “staying on track?”

 Can you make realistic, long-term nutrition and training changes to maintain throughout the season?

 My motto is: Make your off season work to your advantage!

 Just as your training cycle follows peak phases and maintenance phases, your nutrition plan should as well.
 This is called nutrition periodization.
-Sports nutrition focuses on: fueling to increase performance, promote recovery, and to maintain adequate hydration.
+Sports nutrition focuses on fueling to increase performance, promote recovery, and to maintain adequate hydration.

-Having a nutrition plan during the offseason that aims to improve body composition and strength, maintain healthy immune function, reduce the potential for injury, and improve your ability to train harder and for a longer duration sets you up for success when you get back to a structured training plan.
+Having a nutrition plan during the offseason that aims to promote muscle and strength, maintain healthy immune function, reduce the potential for injury, and improve your ability to train harder and for a longer duration sets you up for success when you get back to a structured training plan.
 The offseason allows you to revamp your eating habits and experiment with your nutrition plan to reach your goals.
 Whether your goal is to lose weight, gain weight, or enter a maintenance phase, the offseason is the ideal time to make these changes to body composition.

 Gaining weight during the offseason is likely for most athletes as they ease up on their training schedule.
 A realistic, healthy weight gain is to gain a half pound to one pound per week.
 Here are some tips to add in a few extra calories per day: